jwise/x1-expander/doc/software.md

 #### Using compiled Actions in G-code

-Unfortunately, most slicers will not accept commands with `{curly braces}` -- they seem to interpret these as variable interpolation.
+Unfortunately, most slicers will not accept commands with `{curly braces}` -- they seem to interpret these as variable substitution.
 X1Plus supports an alternate "compiled" syntax, which does not include curly braces; you can use the `x1plus convert` command to convert JSON or YAML into the "compiled" form.
 For instance, you can convert the above action as: